 - Please verify you don‘t exceed your iCloud storage limit.
 Otherwise, NotePlan is not able to sync your notes across your devices.
 Both, CloudKit and iCloud Drive are relying on your iCloud storage.

-- Please ensure that no firewalls such as LittleSnitch are blocking iCloud services.
+- Please ensure that no firewalls such as LittleSnitch or in some cases AdBlockers are blocking iCloud services.

 - If you are syncing a lot of notes at once, please be patient.
 Sometimes it just takes a while to sync everything (especially when uploading) or your upload might be temporarily rate-limited by Apple's servers.
 This usually resolves in 24 hours.

 - Make sure you are not syncing an excessive amount of files.
 You can open the sync folder and check if files got in which shouldn't be there and could block the regular sync.

 - Very large non-textfile files, like huge PDF files, images, videos, etc.